sghpjuikit/player/README.md

 - JDK

-Download and install latest 32-bit java9 build from [a link](https://jdk9.java.net/download/).
+Download and install latest 32-bit java9 build from [java kenai](https://jdk9.java.net/download/).
 Using 64-bit JDK/JRE is possible, but provides no benefits and causes high memory usage.

 - IDE